Skip to main content Accessibility

 • Treat each other courteously and respectfully.

-• Respect others’ privacy, space, and possessions.
+• Have respect for others’ privacy, space and possessions.

 • Uphold the Nolan Principles for Public Life.

-1. Removal of a Member
+50. Removal of a member

-3. A Motion of No Confidence requires at least one proposer and 199 seconders, hosted on the Union’s Your Ideas platform.
-The proposal must indicate the chosen route.
+52. A ‘Motion of No Confidence’ for members of Student Council requires at least one proposer and a minimum of 199 seconders.
+This should be hosted on the Union’s ‘Your Ideas’ platform.
+The proposal should indicate whether the motion should follow either the referenda or Student Council processes.

 Byelaw 6: Trustee Board

-2. In accordance with the Articles, the Union shall have a Board of Trustees which shall include:
+1. In accordance with the Articles, the Union shall have a Board of Trustees which shall include:

 • Not more than three Officer Trustees, elected in accordance with Article 29.1 of the Constitution.